Aveton Gifford

 All the photographs on this page are scans from original prints in my (or my relatives') possession.
 I believe them all to be out of copyright but if anyone believes otherwise, please contact me.

-NEW!.
-I have now scanned Shaw's book "A History of the Parish of Aveton Gifford"
+Scanned copy of Shaw's book "A History of the Parish of Aveton Gifford"

 Aveton Gifford Church photographed before World War II, during which it received a direct hit during a German air raid.
 A modern photo, after post-war reconstruction.
 The tower has been reduced in height and the side-aisles have been much reduced in size.